 Psychosis: As psychosis is a generic term that refers to an altered mental state including a break from reality, older adults may experience this symptom as a result of existing medical conditions, medication interactions, and mental illnesses.
 The hallucinations and/or delusions characteristic of this mental state may cause an adult to lash out at others.
 Many times, older adults who have psychosis may become violent toward themselves or others.

-Treatment for senior adults must be handled by a comprehensive team of medical and psychiatric personnel to rule out any other conditions such as adverse medication reactions and other medical reasons for this troubling symptom.
-A multidisciplinary team of geriatric specialists is the best approach to manage and treat aggression in seniors.
+Treatment for senior adults must be handled by a comprehensive team of medical and psychiatric personnel like those at our aggression treatment center in Columbus.
+This is necessary to rule out any other conditions such as adverse medication reactions and other medical reasons for this troubling symptom.
+At our hospital, we have a multidisciplinary team of geriatric specialists, which is the best approach to manage and treat aggression in seniors.